CROSS partners with Lunds & Byerlys through Second Harvest Heartland Food Rescue Program

 CROSS serves Champlin, Corcoran, Dayton, Maple Grove, Osseo and Rogers.
 Services include the food shelf, housing support, clothing store, Meals on Wheels, School packs for kids and many more.

 “If you own or manage a food store and want to join this effort, contact me,” said Lehman.
-Contact her [email protected] call 763-425-1050.
-The CROSS website iswww.CROSSservices.org.
+Contact her at [email protected]or call 763-425-1050.
+The CROSS website is www.CROSSservices.org.

-CROSS partners with Lunds & Byerlys through Second Harvest Heartland Food Rescue Program